 Summer Research Scholarship Program

 Students cannot directly apply for this scholarship – rather, faculty advisors who are supervising a research team must nominate an undergraduate student who is either currently working in or will be working in their lab during the summer.
-Students who have just recently begun volunteering in a research lab or planning on getting involved soon should talk to their faculty advisor about the possibility of submitting a nomination.
-During Summer 2021, we anticipate many of the proposed projects will be virtual.
+Students who have just recently begun volunteering in a research lab or are planning on getting involved soon should talk to their faculty advisor about the possibility of submitting a nomination.
+We will accept virtual projects again this summer.
 For virtual projects, students and the faculty advisor must explain how the research will be done remotely.
-For in-person projects, faculty must explain how Safe and Healthy Buckeyes protocols will be met.

 For questions about this opportunity, email Mike Knisley at Knisley.firstname.lastname@example.org, or speak to an Engineering research faculty advisor.